ad-freiburg/ad-blog/content/post/project-nilm.md

 </center>
 </figure>
 <br>
-<p>Compared to REDD, UK Dale is a much more comprehensive dataset with a higher number of recorded appliances.
-It also is cleaner and contains fewer missing sections.
+<p> UK Dale is a comprehensive dataset with a high number of recorded appliances.
+It also is clean and contains few missing sections.
 This dataset has readings for over 4 years which is beneficial for training and testing neural networks.
 <h3>
 <li>Synthetic Dataset (Synpro)</li>
 </h3>